computational-linguistics-class/computational-linguistics-class.github.io/assignment6.md

 ## The Data

 The data we use comes from the Conference on Natural Language Learning (CoNLL) 2002 shared task of named entity recognition for Spanish and Dutch.
 The [introductory paper to the shared task](http://www.aclweb.org/anthology/W02-2024) will be of immense help to you, and you should definitely read it.
-We will use the Spanish (although you are welcome to try out Dutch too).
+You may also find the [original shared task page](https://www.clips.uantwerpen.be/conll2002/ner/) helpful.
+We will use the Spanish corpus (although you are welcome to try out Dutch too).

 The tagset is:
 * *PER*: for Person